 To prevent this tab-switching issue, you need to intervene and suspend the animation yourself when the window loses focus.

-I hope you enjoyed this short design thinking tour.
+I hope you enjoyed this short walk-through.

 Thank you for reading!
 Feel free to subscribe to my RSS feed, and share this article with others on social media. 💌 🙂